Best CRM for Small Business

-- Have you ever downloaded a resource from a company and then received useful emails about the product?
-CRM marketing automation features make it possible for companies to send targeted, automated content to prospects.
+- Have you ever downloaded content from a business and then received helpful emails about the product or service that piqued your interest?
+If so, this process was likely driven by CRM marketing automation features, which enable companies to send automated yet personalized content to prospects.

-As you’ll see in the above examples, businesses can use CRMs in many ways.
-In the next section, we’ll look at how small businesses can benefit from the software.
+As you see in the above examples, businesses can use CRMs in many ways.
+In the next section, we’ll look at how small businesses can benefit from CRM software.

 Try Act! free for 14 days.
 Sign up for a free trial and experience the power of CRM and Marketing Automation in one.

-How can a CRM system help your small business?
+How can a CRM system help you run your small business?

-Many CRM solutions use marketing and sales automation to reduce the manual administrative work these teams have to do.
-For example, with the help of a CRM platform, you can automatically create contact entries when a new prospect fills in a form, or implement a lead scoring system so Marketing knows which leads to send to Sales for follow-up.
+CRM solutions also help reduce time-consuming manual tasks.
+For example, with the help of a CRM platform, you can automatically create and update contact information when a new prospect fills in a form.
+You can also implement a lead scoring system that helps you follow up on the most promising leads.

-A CRM can help by giving support and sales teams knowledge of the customer and their prior communication with your company.
-Reps can make notes about the customer’s problems so the next time they contact you, they don’t have to repeat information they already provided.
-You can also store email and chat histories for each customer within the CRM.
-Teams can use this insight to offer customers personalized solutions to their problems.
+A CRM gives support and sales teams a 360-degree view of the customer and all prior communication with your business.
+Reps can make notes about customer issues so the customer doesn’t have to repeat the same story every time they talk to a different agent.
+You can also store customer email and chat histories within the CRM so any team member can access that information to offer customers personalized assistance.

 Increase customer retention

 When you can easily access historical data about your customer, you can increase retention by offering them personalized offers and promotions tailored to their relationship with your business.